yangshiqi/HAMi/docs/iluvatar-gpu-support.md

 ```
 helm install hami hami-charts/hami --set scheduler.kubeScheduler.imageTag={your kubernetes version} --set iluvatarResourceMem=iluvatar.ai/vcuda-memory --set iluvatarResourceCore=iluvatar.ai/vcuda-core -n kube-system
 ```

+> **NOTE:** The default resource names are:
+> - `iluvatar.ai/vgpu` for GPU count
+> - `iluvatar.ai/vcuda-memory` for memory allocation
+> - `iluvatar.ai/vcuda-core` for core allocation
+>
+> You can customize these names using the parameters above.

+## Device Granularity

+HAMi divides each Iluvatar GPU into 100 units for resource allocation.
+When you request a portion of a GPU, you're actually requesting a certain number of these units.

+### Memory Allocation

+- Each unit of `iluvatar.ai/vcuda-memory` represents 256MB of device memory
+- If you don't specify a memory request, the system will default to using 100% of the available memory
+- Memory allocation is enforced with hard limits to ensure tasks don't exceed their allocated memory

+### Core Allocation

+- Each unit of `iluvatar.ai/vcuda-core` represents 1% of the available compute cores
+- Core allocation is enforced with hard limits to ensure tasks don't exceed their allocated cores
+- When requesting multiple GPUs, the system will automatically set the core resources based on the number of GPUs requested

 ## Running Iluvatar jobs